kfroger/imtfc/README.md

 - Import what we need
 - Define a function, `complicatedFunction`, that relies heavily on the CPU, and returns a value
-- Create an instance of the `cache` object, using `complicatedFunction` as the function parameter, and use a cache expiry time of 20 seconds
+- Decorate `complicatedFunction` using the `imtfc_cache` decorator and use a cache expiry time of 20 seconds
 - Start a loop, which requests `complicatedFunction`s value from the cache every 5 seconds

 When the loop happens, this is what happens inside the cache object: